wildcards-world/blog/content/blog/welcome-to-wildcards/index.md

 ![Vitalik](./vitalik.png "Vitalik Wildcard")
 <sup>Example of wildcard (Vitalik)</sup>

-Every wildcard represents an endangered animal, with funds generated from this wildcard flowing toward the conservation organisation representing and protecting that animal.
+Every wildcard represents an at risk animal, with funds generated from this wildcard flowing toward the conservation organisation representing and protecting that animal.

 Wildcards can easily be bought by anyone at anytime.
 Hence, we say that our wildcards are ‘always for sale’.